-Getting started with programmatic display may sound a bit complex, but the process is straightforward.
+Getting started with the programmatic display may sound a bit complex, but the process is straightforward.
 Especially SSPs allow you to focus on content as they do the setup and optimization.

-First off, you should asses whether you meet the minimum threshold.
+First off, you should assess whether you meet the minimum threshold.

-Obviously, pageviews – One of the most common requirements to sign up for programmatic monetization method is the traffic.
+Obviously, pageviews – one of the most common requirements to sign up for the programmatic monetization method is the traffic.
 Typically, page views are considered while evaluating a publisher.
 So, how many page views should you have at least?

 To put it simply, it depends.
 As we mentioned earlier, SSPs are necessary to get you bids from multiple ad exchanges.
-And, Sell-side platforms have their own minimum page views requirements.
+And, supply-side platforms have their own minimum page views requirements.
 Some accept publishers with 1 million page views, others might expect 2 million.
 For instance, we tend to accept publishers with 1 million page views.

 Audience – It isn’t necessary to have a certain set of audience.
 But our advice is to keep building them right from the start.
 We’ve seen visitors from Google earning better CPMs than the visitors from social media.
 Sometimes, direct visitors generate more page views and hence, more revenue.

 Brand-safe content – This one is no brainer.
 Every partner will accept websites with brand-safe content.